 A trip to Vienna would not be complete without stepping inside a Viennese coffeehouse.
 Coffeehouses decorate each district, spotted with marble-top tables and accompanied by delectable pastry creations or a slice of torte.

-Yet, the better value in your cup can be found in the city’s newer third wave coffee cafes.
+Yet, the better value in your cup can be found in the newer third wave coffee shops in Vienna.
 The newer breed tends to serve single-origin coffee and arguably the best specialty coffee in Vienna.
 Many coffee roasters are offering a cup that is often priced on par or less than its older predecessors (e.g. blends) for a higher-quality brew.